-Figure 1 Prevalence of any victimization and bullying others
+Prevalence of any victimisation and bullying others

 Prevalence of ever and frequent cyber victimisation and cyberbullying others

 The findings are shown in Figure 2.
 Nearly a quarter of pupils reported ever being a cyber victim, but much smaller numbers report frequent cyber victimisation, and ever and frequent cyber bullying others.